-The predicted relationship between contrast increase and %LT is very clearly hyperbolic in shape, and is described by the equation y = C/x, where 'C' is a constant which for this analysis has a value of $\sim$ 64.
-This result is consistent with the observation noted at the top of this article; the narrower your pass band, the better the contrast.
+The predicted relationship between contrast increase and %LT is very clearly hyperbolic in shape and is described by the equation y = C/x, where 'C' is a constant which for this analysis has a value of -64.
+This result is consistent with the observation noted earlier in this article; the narrower your pass band, the better the contrast.

 In very rough terms Figure 3 also tells us the relative exposure time between different band width filters.
-For example using a 10nm filter should require about twice as much exposure as using a 20nm filter, but you should get about twice the contrast.
-Using this graph to estimate relative exposure time does not however include the impact of f-ratio on filter performance.
-That is what I will show next.
+For example, using a 10nm filter should require about twice as much exposure as using a 20nm filter, but you should get about twice the contrast.
+Using this graph to estimate relative exposure time does not how-